-The Institute’s mission is to make a vital contribution to understanding and treating major human health problems including cancer, heart disease, diabetes and mental illness.
-We also seek to increase the understanding of animal disease.
-In order to do this research, we must use animals for some of our research.
+In 2006, the Institute opened the Research Support Facility (RSF).
+The mission of the Institute, and the RSF, was to make a vital contribution to understanding and treating of major human health problems including cancer, heart disease, diabetes and mental illness.
+The building was designed to facilitate the production of genetically modified mice at scale and under standardised conditions.
+These animals could then be studied for unusual traits, health conditions, or used to validate scientific concepts, that could ultimately lead to clinical therapies due to their translatability.
+We also sought to increase the understanding of animal disease.
+In order to allow this research to take place, we needed to use animals for some of our research.

-All research using animals must have approval from the Institute’s Animal Welfare and Ethics Review Body.
-When planning research using animals all our researchers must fully explain the purpose of the research, justify the use of animals in that research and demonstrate they have applied the principles of the 3Rs – Reducing the number of animals we use, Refining experiments to improve the quality of animals’ lives and Replacing the use of animals through the use of alternative techniques.
+All proposed research using animals required approval from the Institute’s Animal Welfare and Ethics Review Body.
+When planning the research programmes our researchers were required to fully explain the purpose of the research, justify the use of animals and demonstrate they had applied the principles of the 3Rs – Reducing the number of animals to be used; Refining experiments to improve the quality of the animals’ lives; and Replacing the use of animals through alternative techniques.

-If you would like ask us about our research using animals you can contact us email@example.com
+If you would like ask us more about the research we performed using animals you can contact us; firstname.lastname@example.org

 Animals (Scientific Procedures) Act

-Any procedure covered by ASPA can only be undertaken by a researcher holding a Personal Licence (PIL), as part of a programme of work covered by a Project Licence (PPL) in an institution with an Establishment Licence (PEL).
-To handle or work with animals, researchers are required to attend courses, including those accredited by the Home Office and sign a Code of Conduct detailing expected behaviour and responsibilities to the animals in their care.
-The Institute will also assess researchers’ competency in all procedures they intend to undertake using animals.
+Any practical procedure performed on an animal and covered by ASPA must comply with three conditions.
+It may only be undertaken by a researcher holding a Personal Licence (PIL); the work must be part of a programme of covered by a Project Licence (PPL); and must take place in an institution with an Establishment Licence (PEL).
+To handle or work with animals, researchers are required to attend courses, including those accredited by the Home Office, and sign a Code of Conduct detailing the behavioural standards of the staff and the responsibilities to the animals in their care.
+The Institute also assessed the skill and competency of all animals’ users in the procedures they intended to undertake using animals.

 The Animal Facility

-The Institute’s animal facility operates 24 hours a day, 365 days a year.
-Trained and qualified staff, supported by the Institute’s Named Veterinary Surgeon, carry out animal health monitoring day and night and all staff who care for or work with the animals are responsible for promoting a culture of care.
-We respect and protect the animals entrusted to us and do not inflict unnecessary pain, suffering or harm on them.
+The Institute’s animal facility operated 24 hours a day, 365 days a year.
+Trained and qualified staff, supported by the Institute’s Named Veterinary Surgeons, carried out animal health monitoring around the clock.
+All staff who interacted with the animals were responsible for promoting a culture of care.
+We respected the animals entrusted to us and protected their welfare to prevent no unnecessary pain, suffering or harm was inflicted upon them.

-All research programmes are regularly reviewed to consider the value of the science we do and whether it justifies the use of animals.
-In addition, we regularly audit our facilities and working practices, and have a continuous program of training and assessment of the competency of our staff.
+In addition, we regularly audited our facilities and working practices, and had a continuous programme of training and assessment of the competency of our staff.

 Concordat on Openness on Animal Research

-The Institute is a signatory to the Concordat on Openness on Animal Research in the UK, which has been developed by Understanding Animal Research in collaboration with leading research institutes.
-The Concordat aims to broaden understanding and acceptance of humane animal use in biomedical research, and calls for research institutes to be transparent with the public about all aspects of research conducted using animals.
+The Concordat on Openness on Animal Research in the UK, which has been developed by Understanding Animal Research in collaboration with leading research institutes, aims to broaden understanding and acceptance of humane animal use in biomedical research, and calls for research institutes to be transparent with the public about all aspects of research conducted using animals.

 The Concordat consists of four commitments:

-- We will be clear about when, how and why we use animals in research
+- To be clear about when, how and why we use animals in research

-- We will enhance our communications with the media and the public about our research using animals
+- To enhance communications with the media and the public about our research using animals

-- We will be proactive in providing opportunities for the public to find out about research using animals;
+- To be proactive in providing opportunities for the public to find out about research using animals;

-- We will report on progress annually and share our experiences.
+- To report on progress annually and share our experiences.

-We have a series of actions that we will take under each of the commitments and will report back to Understanding Animal Research.
-Our activities include:
+We had a series of actions that we were required to take under each of the commitments and report back to Understanding Animal Research.
+Our activities included: